Skip to main content

 While browsing through the electronics section of the Ax-Man surplus store, I came across these beautiful vintage seven segment displays.
 The tiny dome lenses on them were designed to make the digit appear bigger than they were.
 These were made by HP back in the 70s and commonly used in calculators.
 I had seem them floating around on eBay and at one point on Sparkfun's website but were too expensive to purchase. ( I was able to buy 50 of them for $10!)

-I sat on them for a few years and could not make myself to solder them on to any projects, let alone on a sculopture.
+I sat on them for a few years and could not make myself to solder them on to any projects, let alone on a sculpture.
 But I took the plunge and that's how Bubbly was born.

 Block Diagram